 - Persuasive Writing

 Class Itinerary: The semester begins with 4 weeks of sentence structure, followed by 8 or more weeks of paragraph writing.
 Once a strong foundation for following the writing process is established in addition to a clear understanding of paragraph structure, students will move into essay writing for the remainder of the year.
 Please note, this class will NOT complete a research paper.
-The course will require daily online interactions between the student and teacher through email conversations where small written assignments are submitted in an email thread.
+The course will require one, daily online communication between the student and teacher through email conversations where small written assignments are submitted in an email thread.
+There is not set time for the communication.
 As students progress, daily email interaction will diminish.
 The class is designed to use the required textbook (included) as a guide throughout the class.
 There will be one daily interaction between the student and teacher.
 Students will work to improve their writing by building each composition step-by-step.
 Students will be required to turn in daily mini-assignments.
 At the beginning of the year, each daily mini-assignment takes 10-15 minutes.
 Later in the year, when working with essays, each daily mini-assignment takes approximately 30 minutes.
-A mid-term test covers paragraphs, and a final exam at the end of the semester covers essays.
+A mid-term check point covers paragraphs, and a final check point at the end of the semester covers essays.

 Credits: 1 English Credit consists of writing and literary analysis.
 If the student is completing Essentials in Literature (or other comparable literary study), this writing course will make up the other half of the English Credit.